lerwickbrianw/Project2/README.md

 Customer signup page - As a new Beaver Wood Carvers customer, I would like to enter my customer information so that I don’t have to enter my information each time I visit.

 - Task - Add additional customer based fields to the signup.ejs file. - Complete
-- Task - Add additional fields to profile.ejs file.
+- Task - Add additional fields to profile.ejs file. - Complete
-- Task - Update profile.ejs to show all customer orders.
+- Task - Update profile.ejs to show all customer orders.(need orders table created first)
-- Task - Remove Delete customer button.
+- Task - Remove Delete customer button. - Complete
+- Task - catch error for duplicate username. - catch complete but not able to add error message to signup page.

 ### 3. User Story Three

 Product show page – As a Beaver Wood Carvers store owner, I want to showcase all products available to customers when they visit the site so that they know what is available to be ordered.

-- Task - revise current index.ejs to become the site home page
+- Task - create index.ejs to show all products
+- Task - create show.ejs to show individual product
-- Task - create products table
+- Task - create products table - Complete
-- Task - create product category table
+- Task - create product category table - hold for later if there is time.

 ### 4. User Story Four